 »Fork a Github repository

-Visit this example GitHub repository, which contains the Terraform configuration for your DynamoDB table.
+Visit this example GitHub repository, which contains the Terraform configuration for an EC2 instance.

 Click the "Fork" button at the top right of the page to copy the repository to your GitHub account.